geoscripting/preparatory_assignment/README.md

 *  use Jupyter notebook to write Python code and
 *  use git to track your work progress.

-**Attention: Completing this preparatory assignment is a prerequisite for attending the course!**

-If you encounter problems which you cannot solve on your own, create a new topic in the [GitHub forum](https://github.com/orgs/geoscripting/teams/advanced-geoscripting-2020/discussions) and describe your problem.

 ## 1. Best Practices in Scientific Computing

 <img src="./img/phdcomic_final.png" alt="final" width="300px" align="right" />

 Read the paper by [Wilson et al. (2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3886731/) on Best Practices for Scientific Computing and answer the following questions.
-Write your answer into a text file called _scientific_programming.txt_.
+Write your answer into a text file called _scientific\_programming.txt_.

 1. The paper describes several problems scientist face when conducting data analyses.
 From your experience in performing (GIS) analyses, which of these problems seem familiar to you?
 Did you face other problems not mentioned in the paper? (~100 words)
 2. Which methods described in the paper could help you avoid these problems in the future? (~100 words)